chef-training/managing_secrets_with_chef/README.md

 ## Material

 * Introduction to Data Bags

+> This content is objective complete
+>
+> This content is command complete

 This tutorial walks the learner through creating data bags to manage users and groups within their organization.